-Editorially, they favor the right and have a pro-Malaysian Chinese Association (MCA) tone such as this “MCA on ‘high ground’ amid national political chaos”.
-In general, international news is reported factually while editorially there is a right-leaning bias.
+Editorially, they favor the right and have a pro-Malaysian Chinese Association (MCA) tone, such as this “MCA on ‘high ground’ amid national political chaos.”
+Generally, international news is reported factually, while there is a right-leaning bias editorially.

 Failed Fact Checks

 Overall, we rate The Star Right Biased based on editorial positions that favor the right.
-We also rate them Mixed factually due to poor sourcing and for having connections to the Malaysian Chinese Association (MCA), which is a right-wing political party.
-(M. Huitsing 7/13/2020)
+We also rate them Mixed factually due to poor sourcing and having connections to the Malaysian Chinese Association (MCA), a right-wing political party.
+(M. Huitsing 7/13/2020) Updated (06/29/2022)